Amanj2000/PACE-2022-Directed-Feedback-Vertex-Set/README.md

 # FEDRER - Feedback vertex set using Edge Density and REmove Redundant

-This repository contains a heuristic solution to the Directed Feedback Vertex Set problem.
+This repository contains a **heuristic solution** to the Directed Feedback Vertex Set problem.

-The program is submitted to the [PACE Challenge 2022](https://pacechallenge.org/2022/).
+The program is submitted to the [PACE Challenge 2022](https://pacechallenge.org/2022/) in the **heuristic track**.

 The **Directed Feedback Vertex Set** problem is defined as follows: